-This course prepares students for a variety of employment pathways in the sport, leisure and recreation industries, education, sport development and youth work.
+The course prepares students for a variety of post-school pathways, including immediate employment or tertiary studies.
+It provides students with an increasingly diverse range of employment opportunities in the sport, leisure and recreation industries, education, sport development, youth work and health and medical fields linked to physical activity and sport.
 The course also equips students to take on volunteer and leadership roles in community activities.